jeffreycwitt/pl399/docs/12-digital-editions.md

 {: .no_toc .text-delta }

-# Sample Digital Editions Review
+# Example Reviews of Digital Editions

 Consider some of the reviews of digital scholarly editions written by other scholars [https://ride.i-d-e.de/](https://ride.i-d-e.de/).
 Before our class meeting on Monday, October 12, please try to have looked at and annotated at least one review.